UedaTakeyuki/query/README.md

 - ```Str2Mariadb()``` expand this as ```?```.

-Note that placeholder string happens to be the same for both SQLite and Mariadb, but will likely be replaced with a different string in the future when postgres and oracle are supported.
+Note that placeholder string happens to be the same for both SQLite and Mariadb, but will likely be replaced with a different string in the future when postgres or oracle are supported as $ or :col.

 #### STR2PF_PATH macro
 This macro is expanded to the placeholder string for the json_path.